studiombois/ernestoresende.com/src/content/posts/2020-04-02-migrating-to-linux-installing-in-dual-boot-and-configuring-the-development-environment.md

 ---
-title: "Migrating to Linux: Installing and configuring a development environment"
+title: "Migrating to a Linux development system"
 date: 2020-04-18
-description: "A comprehensive guide for those who are still on the fence about using Linux as an operating system for development tasks."
+description: "A guide for those who are still on the fence about it."
 ---

 I often see in the community a certain indecision about which direction to take when choosing an OS to develop. "*Do I use Windows with WSL, a Linux distro, break my head trying a hackintosh or spend a ton of money buying a Macbook?*"